qutech/qopt/doc/source/index.rst

 =======

-This python package is designed to facilitate the simulation of state-of-the-art quantum bits (qubits) including operation limitations, where an emphasis is put on the description of realistic experimental setups.
+This python package is designed to facilitate the simulation of state-of-the-art quantum bits (qubits) including realistic experimental operation conditions, and for the optimization of noise-robust control pulses.
 For this purpose, an extensive set of noise simulation tools is included and complemented by methods to describe the limitations posed by the electronics steering the quantum operations.
+Compared to other available simulation packages qopt stands out by the ability to efficiently simulate the effects of fast Non-Markovian noise, while providing a general interface to define control pulses for any qubit type making qopt platform-independent.

-The simulation interfaces to optimization algorithms to be used in optimal quantum control, the field of study which optimizes the accuracy of quantum operations by intelligent steering methods.
+The simulation interfaces to optimization algorithms to apply optimal quantum control theory, the field of study which optimizes the accuracy of quantum operations by intelligent steering methods.

 The functionalities can be coarsely divided into simulation and optimization of quantum operations.
 Various cost functions can be evaluated on the simulated